0xNefu/txchyon-capital/src/content/posts/getting-started/do-i-need-kyc-to-use-crypto.md

 - **Optional or No KYC:**
   - Using non-custodial wallets to swap tokens on decentralized exchanges (DEXs).
   - Sending or receiving crypto on-chain directly.
-  - Using privacy-focused services that don’t interact with banks.
+  - Using privacy-focused services that don't interact with banks.

-This means you can **start transacting on-chain without ever sharing personal information**, but you’ll hit KYC checkpoints when converting between fiat and crypto.
+This means you can **start transacting on-chain without ever sharing personal information**, but you'll hit KYC checkpoints when converting between fiat and crypto.

 ---